 Festivity brought life to the temple premises that are otherwise limited to the sanctums.
 I spent a good 3 hours at the temple before stepping out to explore the rest of Vishnu Kanchi.

 Just outside the precincts of the temple in Vishnu Kanchi, there are two things that dominate.
 Small temples in what looks like houses and Kanchipuram Sari Shops.

 I walk along the street with Google Maps on my phone and trying to find the rest of the temples.
 Auto drivers see a non-Tamil speaking person and quote a price that I laugh at.
 I decided to walk and discover Vishnu Kanchi.
 Most temples are half to one kilometer, that’s not much to walk.
 Not its not, until you start walking and realize the sheer love Sun has for this holy city.
 You are tired and dehydrated in a matter of minutes.

 Some of the Vishnu Kanchi Temples that I visited are:

 Punyakoteeswara Koil or Temple

-This Shiva temple is located not too far from the Varadharaja Perumal Temple.
+This Shiva temple is located not too far from this temple.
 You can easily identify it with the Nandi on top of its walls.
 The temple tank next door is in bad shape.